Numeracy at Key Stage 3

 e) scoring a 2 or a 3 on a dice, f) your teacher becoming a dinosaur.

-7) A biased coin has a probability of landing on heads of 0.6.
-What is the probability of landing
+7. A biased coin has a probability of landing on heads of 0.6.
+What is the probability of landing on tails?

-8) Another biased coin has a probability of landing on tails of 0.35.
-What is the probability of
+8. Another biased coin has a probability of landing on tails of 0.35.
+What is the probability of landing on heads?

-11) Ben plays a game of chess against a computer, it cannot draw.
-The computer is set to have a 0.57 chance of winning the game.
-What is the probability that Ben wins the game?
+11. Ben plays a game of chess against a computer, it cannot draw.
+The computer is set to h

 Below are some useful websites.